The Benefits of Growing Duckweed

-The reason we decided to grow duckweed is to feed our tilapia.
+The reason we decided to grow duckweed was to feed our tilapia.
 We have a small farm here in northern Brazil where we raise tilapia for the local market.

 We are growing the duckweed to use as a supplemental feed for the fish.
 The high protein content of it makes this an ideal food for them.
 Although we feed them this astounding plant, this alone will not sustain the fish.
 We still feed them a commercially prepared pellet food every other day as this ensures all the nutritional requirements of the fish are met.
 Feeding the fish duckweed has reduced our feeding bill by half!

-A massive savings when you are feeding several thousand fish.
+That is a massive saving when you are feeding several thousand fish.

 It isn't just fish that eat duckweed though.
 When fed to chickens they produce more white meat.
 Thus commanding a higher price on the market.